javerhoeven/HelmholtzResonatorCalculator/docs/source/calculation.rst

 calculation
 ===================

 This package includes central calculation packages for the Helmholtz-Resonator.
 Includes geometrical descriptions, medium characteristics, acoustic Simulations and parameter management.

-Inhalte:
+Contents:
 --------

 - `geometry`: Calculation of Volume and validation of the form
-- `medium`: density, ciscosity and speed of sound
+- `medium`: density, viscosity and speed of sound
 - `resonator`: container for geometry and aperture class
-- `simulation`: Calculation of impedances, absorbtion and q-Factor
+- `simulation`: Calculation of impedances, absorption and q-Factor
-- `simulation_parameters`: Frequenz, Wellenzahl, etc.
+- `simulation_parameters`: Frequency, Wavenumber, etc.
-- `soptimizer`:Optimization for target resonance frequency and q-factor
+- `optimizer`: Optimization for target resonance frequency and q-factor

 ---

-calculation.geometry
+calculation.geometry module
 ---------------------------

 .. automodule:: calculation.geometry